 Make it easy to slip them on, so you aren’t tempted to go outside barefoot.
 Make sure your slippers or house shoes are handy, too.
 Even indoors, you need to protect your feet.
 Before you put your shoes on, check to make sure there’s nothing in them that you aren’t expecting, like a pebble that could nick your skin.
 You can also change shoes during the day to relieve pressure spots on your feet.

-Based on your disease, treatment, and other factors, your doctor will tell you how often you should test your blood sugar.
+Your doctor will tell you how often you should test yours based on your disease, treatment, and other things.
 If he tells you to check first thing in the morning, put your glucose monitor on your nightstand to remind you.

 When you wake up, your blood sugar should be somewhere between 80 mg/dL and 130 mg/dL.
 Within an hour or two after you start a meal, your target should be less than 180 mg/dL.

-Does your doctor say you should check your blood sugar?
+Does your doctor say you should check your blood sugar when you work out?
 Make a reminder for yourself.
 To figure out how exercise affects your levels, test before and after you work out.
 These checks can make it easier to avoid dangerous drops.

-If you’re always on the go and don’t eat at regular times, let your doctor know.
+Let your doctor know if you’re always on the go and you don’t eat at regular times.
 She may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
-It typically starts to affect your blood sugar within 5 to 15 minutes.
+It typically starts to affect your blood sugar in 5 to 15 minutes.
 It could make things easier.
 You can take this kind of insulin just before you eat.
 Or you can adjust the pump before meals or exercise.